 raise dividends, etc., all happy events for shareholders.
 Add one

-point for positive free cash flows, and subtract one point for negative
+point for positive free cash flows and subtract one point for negative

 Too Much Debt?

-for ratios below 60% and subtract one point for ratios above 5.0.
+for ratios below 60% and subtract one point for ratios above 80%.

-Roku = 2 and T-Mobile = 0.
-Positive scores reflect strong financials, but many other factors come into play in
+Tesla 3.
+Positive scores reflect strong financials,

+which is a good start, but many other factors come into play in

 determining whether you’ll make money owning a stock.